nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2023-06-01-get-help-with-mute-chat.md

 If you run into an issue not listed here, please [send me an email](mailto:nazariosoftwarellc+mc@gmail.com) describing your problem and I will do my best to help.

+## Changing settings

+To change what chats get muted, open the settings panel for the extension.

+- **Chrome**: Right click the Mute Chat speech bubble icon and select "Options"
+- **Safari (Mac)**: Click "Safari" in the menu bar, then "Settings..." > "Extensions" > "Mute Chat for BoardGameArena" > "Preferences"
+- **Safari (iOS)**: Open the Settings app.
+Go to "Safari" > "Extensions" > "Mute Chat for BoardGameArena" > "Settings"

+By default, the extension hides:

+- Table chats
+- General chat
+- Notification noises

+It shows private chats by default, but you can hide those as well in the settings.

 ## FAQ

 ### How does it work?